hedzr/Cmdr.Core/README.md

   - Version & Build Info: `--version`/`--ver`/`-V`, `--build-info`/`-#`
     - Simulating version at runtime with `—version-sim 1.9.1`
     - [ ] generally, `conf.AppName` and `conf.Version` are originally.
-    - `~~tree`: list all commands and sub-commands.
+    - `--tree`: list all commands and sub-commands.
     - `--config <location>`: specify the location of the root config file.
     - `version` command available.
   - Verbose & Debug: `—verbose`/`-v`, `—debug`/`-D`, `—quiet`/`-q`

-- [x] Sortable commands and options/flags: sorted by alphabetic order or not.
+- [x] Sortable commands and options/flags: sorted by alphabetic order or not (`worker.SortByAlphabeticAscending`).

-- [x] Groupable commands and options/flags.
+- [x] Grouped commands and options/flags.

   Group Title may have a non-displayable prefix for sorting, separated by '.'.